neurospeech/web-atoms.js/README.md

 Features
 --------
+1. Inbuilt support for MVVM (async/await support with TypeScript)
-1. Less JavaScript - More HTML
+2. Less JavaScript - More HTML
-2. Poweful Web Components
+3. Poweful Web Components
-3. Compilation to JavaScript with valid HTML5 markup
+4. Compilation to JavaScript with valid HTML5 markup
-4. Consistent and Logical Syntax
+5. Consistent and Logical Syntax
-5. Extensibility
+6. Extensibility
-6. One Time, One Way and Two Way Bindings
+7. One Time, One Way and Two Way Bindings
-7. Component Object Model
+8. Component Object Model
-8. One Liner AJAX
+9. One Liner AJAX
-9. Powerful State Machine
+10. Powerful State Machine
-10. Customizable Templates
+11. Customizable Templates
-11. Scalability (Able to manage 1000s of rows of data)
+12. Scalability (Able to manage 1000s of rows of data)
-12. Application State Persistance in URL
+13. Application State Persistance in URL
-13. Multiple Scopes for Scope Isolation
+14. Multiple Scopes for Scope Isolation
-14. Ready to use Line of Business Components
+15. Ready to use Line of Business Components
-15. Works on Internet Explore 9+ (IE8 is supported but you may have to rewrite CSS), Firefox 10+, Chrome 10+, Safari 4+ and any WebKit based Browser
+16. Works on Internet Explore 9+ (IE8 is supported but you may have to rewrite CSS), Firefox 10+, Chrome 10+, Safari 4+ and any WebKit based Browser

 Atoms.js (previously known as Web Atoms JS) is inspired from Adobe Flex and Microsoft Silverlight and has very small learning curve.
 The project contains text template defined in Visual Studio C# Project which recreates output JS files and CSS files.